venetya/cs_assignments/README.md

 #### Key Points
 - Embedded Systems require more precision in choosing the best type of integer for efficient code.
 - Some compilers allow for different integer sizes (not C99 compliant)
-- There is a difference beween the natural word lenght of the CPU and that of the externam memory bus.
+- There is a difference beween the natural word length of the CPU and that of the external memory bus.
 In this case, the optimal integer depends on where it is stored.
-- Most of the embedded world uses unsiged integers, which are much faster and much safer than unsigned integers.
+- Most of the embedded world uses unsigned integers, which are much faster and much safer than unsigned integers. :sparkles:
 - For embedded systems, use 'least' and 'fast' data types for best results:
 >> Fixed width unsigned 8 bit integer: uint8_t
 >> Minimum width unsigned 8 bit integer: uint_least8_t